DavidGiraldoCode/p-Evaluating_GPU-accelerated_spatial_data_structure_for_boids/session_notes.md

 - Where is the hash table stored?
 - How many supporting data structures do we need to book-keep the obstacles?
 - What needs to be sent to the GPU, and how many times?

+### 📌 IMPORTANT
+- ALWAY keep track of what information the GPU needs.
+The GPU know nothing about the CPU world.
+I was constantly trying to hash a buffer with vector that I never set